g-r-a-n-t/phrase/README.md

 ## Phrase

-Phrase is a decentralized registry for digital content.
+Phrase is a decentralized registry for discrete digital content.
 It establishes formats for content residing on content-addressable networks and provides a novel funding scheme for creators of content.

 _Why phrase?
-The term phrase generally means a collection of symbols or patterns that form meaning.
+The term phrase generally means a collection of symbols or patterns that form a distinct meaning.
 You can have phrases in virtually every type of expression, whether it be speech, music, or visuals.
 Use of the term here is just and extension of its meaning over files._

 ### Overview